Zequez/logseq-vault/pages/Storyworlds.md

 	- Every story is meaningless
 	- Every story has a purpose
 		- Either I am not aware of the purpose of my story in which case it serves an [[Unconscious Purpose]]
-		- Or I am aware of the purpose of my story in which case it serves -
+		- Or I am aware of the purpose of my story and I enter [[Extraordinary Human Relationships]].
+-
 -
 -